Gabriel-sy/OmniSubs/README.md

 ## Features

-- **Seamless Integration:** Download subtitles directly from the Windows context menu.
+- Download subtitles directly from the Windows context menu with 2 clicks.
+- Bulk download subtitles by selecting multiple video files.
-- **Instant Translation:** Translate subtitle files to your preferred language with Gemini.
+- Translate subtitle files to your preferred language with Gemini.

 ## Requirements